 You may be instructed in “first aid” pain control measures using ice or heat.
 Cold treatments are usually chosen in the first few days after surgery.
 Ice makes blood vessels vasoconstrict (get smaller), decreasing the blood flow.
 This helps control inflammation, muscle spasm, and pain.
 Heat makes blood vessels vasodilate (get larger), increasing the blood flow.
 This action helps flush away chemicals that cause pain.
 It also helps bring in healing nutrients and oxygen.

 Pain after surgery can be physically and emotionally draining.
 Relaxation exercises can help control pain and its accompanying stress.
 You may be given a set of breathing exercises to help air reach even the lower lobes of your lungs.
-Combining deep breathing to a slow relaxing count can help muscles relax, while bringing much needed oxygen to sore tissues.
+Combining deep breathing to a slow relaxing count can help muscles relax while bringing much-needed oxygen to sore tissues.

 Giving your body a chance to rest can help ease soreness after surgery, giving your spine time to heal.
 Follow your doctor’s instructions for using any prescribed supports or braces.

 Your therapist may give you ideas of ways to position your spine for the greatest comfort.
-These positions help take pressure of the surgical area by supporting your spine and limbs with pillows or towels.
+These positions help take the pressure of the surgical area by supporting your spine and limbs with pillows or towels.